kcsarrdah/perkeasy-demoSite/README.md

 # perkeasy-demoSite

-perkeasy demo site made with treact
+perkeasy demo site made with treact (old version)

 steps to use:
 clone the repo and install it and then use "npm start"